pandeydivesh15/AVSR-Deep-Speech/README.md

 This project is based on the approach discussed in paper [Deep Speech](https://arxiv.org/abs/1412.5567).
 This paper discusses speech recognition using audio modality only, hence this project can be seen as an extension to Deep Speech model.

+## Project Structure

+1. **bin** directory: Contains all helper scripts.
+A fully developed project will be run through these scripts only.

+2. **data**: All media files and CSV files reside here.
+Contains no code.

+3. **util**: All helper Python classes and other scripts.
+These scripts contains:

+	* Dataset handling Classes: The data stored in CSV files and media files handled here.
+The neural architecture interacts with this class(or classes) for data inflow.

+	* Spell Check script: The spell checking system(KenLM) resides here.

+	* Text/Audio/Video Handling scripts: Reading/analyzing text/audio/video, calculating MFCC frames, etc.

+4. **AVSRDeepSpeech.py**: Main script of the project.
+Constructs our neural architecture, trains the model, and exports trained weights.
+This script is same as primary Deep Speech's script (very few changes).

 ## Getting Started

 ### Prerequisites